-Harmeet Bedi is an Interventional Pulmonologist and Clinical Assistant Professor at Stanford University Medical Center and School of Medicine.
-His expertise is in minimally invasive techniques used in the diagnosis and treatment of various airway and lung diseases such as lung cancer, benign and malignant airway obstruction, asthma, and pleural diseases.
-He has specific training in rigid bronchoscopy, airway stent placement, balloon bronchoplasty, endobronchial ultrasound (EBUS) and electromagnetic navigation bronchoscopy, bronchial thermoplasty, intrabronchial valve (IBV) insertion, pleural catheter insertion, and medical thoracoscopy.
-He also specializes in a variety of tumor ablative therapies including laser therapy, electrocautery, argon plasma coagulation (APC), brachytherapy, photodynamic therapy (PDT), and cryotherapy.
+Dr. Harmeet Bedi is the Director of Interventional Pulmonology & Bronchoscopy at Stanford University.
+His expertise is in minimally invasive techniques used in the diagnosis and treatment of various airway and lung diseases such as lung cancer, benign & malignant airway obstruction, and pleural diseases.
+He specializes in rigid bronchoscopy, airway stent placement, balloon bronchoplasty, endobronchial ultrasound (EBUS) and navigation bronchoscopy, bronchial thermoplasty, intrabronchial valve (IBV) insertion, and various pleural procedures.
+He also specializes in a variety of tumor ablative therapies including laser therapy, electrocautery, argon plasma coagulation (APC), brachytherapy, and cryotherapy.

 - Interventional Pulmonology